nachocaru/xaprb.com/content/blog/2006-08-07-how-to-write-multi-table-cross-database-deletes-with-aliases-in-mysql.md

   </p>
 </blockquote>

 Now I find it *is* possible to alias the tables, with certain restrictions.
 Apparently the way you name the target of the `DELETE`, and the way you first declare the aliases in the `FROM` clause, must match exactly.
-Then it&#8217;s possible to do these deletes without fully qualifying the tables everywhere, and without having a current database selected.
+Then it's possible to do these deletes without fully qualifying the tables everywhere, and without having a current database selected.

 For example, suppose you want to delete rows from `apples`, when they match in a join to `oranges`.
 The tables are in different databases.
 The following will not work: